South Carolina Youth Soccer Olympic Development Program

 4. What is a player pool and how do I get selected to the player pool?

 A player pool is the amount of players that are selected during an evaluation period that make up the age group.
+From this player pool, players will be selected in each age group for the Subregional event in January and for Region ODP Camp in July.
 The ideal number of players per player pool age group is 30 – 40 players but as few as 25 may be selected.
 Players are selected for a player pool by registering for tryouts and then being evaluated by the state ODP staff.

 5. Will goalkeepers be evaluated separately by a goalkeeper coach?